-Swiss law reserves for approval by shareholders certain corporate actions over which a board of directors would have authority in some other jurisdictions.
-For example, the payment of dividends and cancellation of treasury shares must be approved by shareholders.
-Swiss law also requires that our shareholders themselves resolve to, or authorize our board of directors to, increase our share capital.
-While our shareholders may authorize share capital that can be issued by our board of directors without additional shareholder approval, Swiss law limits this authorization to 50% of the issued share capital at the time of the authorization.
-The authorization, furthermore, has a limited duration of up to two years and must be renewed by the shareholders from time to time thereafter in order to be available for raising capital.
-Additionally, subject to specified exceptions, including exceptions explicitly described in our articles of association, Swiss law grants pre-emptive rights to existing shareholders to subscribe for new issuances of shares.
-Swiss law also does not provide as much flexibility in the various rights and regulations that can attach to different categories of shares as do the laws of some other jurisdictions, such as in the United States.
-These Swiss law requirements relating to our capital management may limit our flexibility, and situations may arise where greater flexibility would have provided benefits to our shareholders.
+Swiss law allows our shareholders to authorize share capital that can be issued by the board of directors without additional shareholder approval.
+This authorization is limited to 50% of the existing registered share capital and must be renewed by the shareholders every two years.
+Additionally, subject to specified exceptions, Swiss law grants preemptive rights to existing shareholders to subscribe to any new issuance of shares.
+Swiss law also does not provide as much flexibility in the various terms that can attach to different classes of shares as the laws of some other jurisdictions.
+Swiss law also reserves for approval by shareholders certain corporate actions over which a board of directors would have authority in some other jurisdictions.
+For example, the payment of dividends and the cancellation of treasury shares must be approved by shareholders.
+These Swiss law requirements relating to our capital management may limit our flexibility, and situations may arise where greater flexibility would have provided substantial benefits to our shareholders.

-Under Swiss law, we, as a Swiss corporation, may pay dividends only if we have sufficient distributable profits from previous fiscal years, or if we have distributable reserves, each as evidenced by its audited statutory balance sheet, and after allocations to reserves required by Swiss law and our articles of association have been deducted.
+Under Swiss law, a Swiss corporation may pay dividends only if the corporation has sufficient distributable profits from previous fiscal years, or if the corporation has distributable reserves, each as evidenced by its audited statutory balance sheet, and after allocations to reserves required by Swiss law and our articles of association have been deducted.
 Freely distributable reserves are generally booked either as "free reserves" or as "capital contributions" (Kapitaleinlagen, contributions received from shareholders) in the "reserve from capital contributions."
-Distributions may be made out of registered share capital-the aggregate nominal value of our registered share capital-only by way of a capital reduction.
-We will not be able to pay dividends or make other distributable reserves, if any, such dividends would be subject to Swiss withholding taxes.
+Distributions may be made out of registered share capital-the aggregate par value of a company's registered shares-only by way of a capital reduction.
+We will not be able to pay dividends or make other distributions to shareholders on a Swiss withholding tax-free basis in excess of our aggregate qualifying contributions and registered share capital unless we increase our share capital or our reserves from capital contributions.
+We would also be able to pay dividends out of distributable profits or freely distributable reserves, but such dividends would be subject to Swiss withholding taxes.
 There can be no assurance that we will have sufficient distributable profits, free reserves, reserves from capital contributions or registered share capital to pay a dividend or effect a capital reduction, that our shareholders will approve dividends or capital reductions proposed by us or that we will be able to meet the other legal requirements for dividend payments or distributions as a result of capital reductions.